domikuss/Kill-Screen/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
-2. Restart the server or type `sm plugins load Kill-Screen` in the console to load the plugin.
+2. Configure the killscreen.ini in configs to your needs
-3. The config file will be automatically generated in cfg/sourcemod/
+3. Restart the server or type `sm plugins load killscreen` in the console to load the plugin.

 ## Configuration ##
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/plugin.Kill-Screen.cfg.
+- The plugin is configured in addons/sourcemod/configs/killscreen.ini

 ## Usage ##
  - Write the key for VIP in groups.ini - **KillScreen**, restart the server, go to your server, write in the chat !vip, and turn on this function.

  OR
-- Write in the chat !shop, select the category - Effects, the item with the name Kill Screen = Buy.
+- Write in the chat !shop, select the category - Kill screen effects, items with the names of your effects from the configuration file, select the desired = Buy.